 Friends will be available to help you out

 Your good friends will be at your disposal at every stage of the move.
 An efficient team of volunteers may be able to take the hassle out of your move as well.
-Just make sure to thank them with a super tasty food and a cold beer once packing, hauling and unpacking is over.
+Just make sure to thank them with super tasty food and a cold beer once packing, hauling, and unpacking are over.
 Also, plan for your next get-together, a housewarming party that will take place as soon as you unpack and settle into a new home.